IBM/SalesEnablement-L4-watsonx-AssistantForZ/docs/TechZoneEnvironment.md

     ![](_attachments/itzExtendRsvp.png)

-If you anticipate needing more time, repeat Steps 5-6 to extend the reservation to the maximum of six days.
+If you anticipate needing more time, repeat Steps 5-6 to extend the reservation to the maximum allowed.
 Repeat these steps for the other two reservations.
 <div style="page-break-after: always;"></div>

 ## Join the ITZ IBM Cloud account